modinegor/modinegor.github.io/README.md

 5)	Implement Server-Side rendering;

 All posts data could be stored in the state of the app, but If this task would be too easy for you, you can connect your application to the Node.js server from the previous task (because this step would be necessary in the second home task).

+Task 2:
+1)	Connect your application from the previous tasks to the Node.js server (from the previous Node.js module)
+2)	Add redux and react-router;
+3)	Add registration/authentication functionality.
+4)	Add tests and some performance tweaks;
+5)	Add or update server-side rendering functionality;

+### Angular

+Part 1.

+1. Add AngularJS 1.#.# to a project
+2. Add minimum functionality
+    a.
+Add status(is it done or not) and date creation to todo model
+    b.
+Create a view displaying two lists of todos: “Done todos” and “New todos”
+    c.
+Add filtering for todo list on base how old is the todo in days
+3. Add more functionality
+    a.
+Add validation to the form
+        i.
+Fields "Text" should be mandatory
+        ii.
+Create a custom validator that check the minimum length of a todo text: 20 symbols.
+    b.
+Reuse the form above to edit an article by clicking on article title
+    c.
+Add sorting by first letter and by date
+4. Add routes and resource
+    a.
+"Add todo"/"Edit todo" forms should be opened inside different views.
+    b.
+Make sure that "Add todo"/"Edit todo" views have different routes, i.e.
+        i. /admin/article/<todoId>/edit
+        ii. /admin/article/add
+5. Load todos from external resource
+    c.
+Use Resource to make requests to a server
+    d.
+Make todo.json load first todos from the file